 - Structured optics and optofluidics (prof. dr hab.
 Ryszard Buczyński) – the research group has many years of experience in the design, development (technology) and characterization of photonic and nanostructured optical fibres as well as air-core and hybrid optical fibres (combining optical, imaging, electrical and microfluidic functionalities).

 - Microoptics (dr hab.
 Rafał Kasztelanic) – the main interest of this research group is modelling, characterization and practical use of optical elements on a micro-scale, such as gradient lenses (GRIN), structured optical elements and matrices of optical elements.
-Research is carried out in both visible and near infrared light.
+Research is carried out in both visible and near-infrared light.

 - Biophotonics and vision optics (dr hab.
 Jacek Pniewski) – the research group's focus is set on the issues between biological and physical-optical (photonic) sciences, with a strong emphasis on the human visual system.
-The ongoing projects are dedicated to surface characteristics of contact lenses, dynamics of refraction of the eye visual system, autorefractometry, aberrations of ophthalmic lenses, statistical analysis of keratometric parameters, features of color vision.
+The ongoing projects are dedicated to surface characteristics of contact lenses, dynamics of refraction of the eye visual system, autorefractometry, aberrations of ophthalmic lenses, statistical analysis of keratometric parameters, and features of colour vision.